 If you don’t understand why not, take a second to think about it.
 [Hint: The schools asked for your résumé in another part of your application so they could avoid reading some long prose-form list of accomplishments.
 Don’t make them think that you can’t follow basic directions.]

-Let’s take a closer look at the four parts to your personal statement.
+Let’s take a closer look at the four parts of your personal statement.

 What have you done?